jflores31297/RealEstateDB/README.md

 ### 2.)
 Database Setup

 Run the SQL Script:
-1. Locate the provided SQL file (e.g., Deliverable_2.sql).
+1. Locate the provided SQL file (e.g., RealEstateDB.sql).
 2. Use your MySQL client (or MySQL Workbench) to run the script, which will create the RealEstateDB database and necessary tables.

 Verify Database: